ant-design/ant-design/docs/spec/layout.en-US.md

 <img class="preview-img no-padding" align="right" src="https://os.alipayobjects.com/rmsportal/htXqyMPydaagYLdAGEJK.png">

-The `Gutter` value in ant design is fixed.
+The `Gutter` value in Ant Design is fixed.
 When the width of a browser decrease or increase within a certain range, the width of `grids` will be changed accordingly, but the width of `Gutter` remains unchanged.

 There are two `Gutter`s in Ant Design